Unlocking Tenant Data for Better GRESB Scores

 2. Software: Integrating sub-metering with sustainability software

-The insights provided from this single source of truth allow users to identify dependencies, find opportunities for optimisation, and establish robust benchmarking.
+The insights provided by this single source of truth allow users to identify dependencies, find opportunities for optimisation, and establish robust benchmarking.
 The audit trail and clear linkages to primary data sources within the system also ensure that ESG reporting meets third-party validation standards.

 3. Humanware: Ensuring end-to-end data visibility